 The pattern is created by weaving different colored fabrics together.

-The pattern is applied to the face of the fabric, usually appears on only one side.
+The pattern is applied to the face of the fabric.
+And it appears on only one side.

 Fabric Types | Know Your Fabric